mozilla/node-srp/README.md

 ## API Reference

+Module contents:

+- **`params[]`**
-- **`params[]`**: table of parameter sets.
+ - table of parameter sets.
 Pass a property from this object into the Client and Server constructors.
+- **`genKey(numBytes, callback)`**
-- **`genKey(numBytes, callback)`**: async function to generate the ephemeral secrets passed into the Client and Server constructors.
+ - async function to generate the ephemeral secrets passed into the Client and Server constructors.
+- **`computeVerifier(params, salt, identity, password) -> V`**
-- **`V = computeVerifier(params, salt, identity, password)`**: produces a Verifier, which should be given to the server during account creation.
+ - produces a Verifier, which should be given to the server during account creation.
 The Verifier will be passed into the Server constructor during login.
-- **`new Client(params, salt, identity, password, secret1)`**: constructor for the client-side of SRP. secret1 should come from genKey().
+- **`Client(params, salt, identity, password, secret1) -> c`**
+ - constructor for the client-side of SRP. secret1 should come from genKey().
 The Client object has the following methods:
+- **`Server(params, verifier, secret2) -> s`**
+ - constructor for the server-side of SRP. secret2 should come from genKey().
+If the Server object must be persisted (e.g. in a database) between protocol phases, simply store secret2 and re-construct the Server with the same values.
+The Server object has the following methods:

+`Client` methods:

+- **`computeA() -> A`**
- - **`A = c.computeA()`**: produce the A value that will be sent to the server.
+ - produce the A value that will be sent to the server.
+- **`setB(B)`**
- - **`c.setB(B)`**: this accepts the B value from the server.
+ - this accepts the B value from the server.
 M1 and K cannot be accessed until setB() has been called.
+- **`computeM1() -> M1`**
- - **`M1 = c.computeM1()`**: produce the M1 key-confirmation message.
+ - produce the M1 key-confirmation message.
 This should be sent to the server, which can check it to make sure the client really knew the correct password. setB must be called before computeM1.
+- **`computeK() -> K`**
- - **`K = c.computeK()`**: produce the shared key K. If the password and verifier matched, both client and server will get the same value for K. setB must be called before computeK.
+ - produce the shared key K. If the password and verifier matched, both client and server will get the same value for K. setB must be called before computeK.

-- **`new Server(params, verifier, secret2)`**: constructor for the server-side of SRP. secret2 should come from genKey().
-If the Server object must be persisted (e.g. in a database) between protocol phases, simply store secret2 and re-construct the Server with the same values.
-The Server object has the following methods:
+`Server` methods:

+- **`computeB() -> B`**
- - **`B = s.computeB()`**: produce the B value that will be sent to the client.
+ - produce the B value that will be sent to the client.
+- **`setA(A)`**
- - **`s.setA(A)`**: this accepts the A value from the client. checkM1 and computeK cannot be called until setA has been called.
+ - this accepts the A value from the client. checkM1 and computeK cannot be called until setA has been called.
+- **`checkM1(M1)`**
- - **`s.checkM1(M1)`**: this checks the client's M1 key-confirmation message.
+ - this checks the client's M1 key-confirmation message.
 If the client's password matched the server's verifier, checkM1() will complete without error.
 If they do not match, checkM1() will throw an error.
+- **`computeK() -> K`**
- - **`s.computeK()`**: produce the shared key K. setB must be called before computeK.
+ - produce the shared key K. setB must be called before computeK.

 ## Resources